‘We are losing the race’ on climate change: UN chief

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The world is "losing the race" against climate change, UN chief Antonio Guterres warned on Thursday at the elite Davos forum, demanding bolder action from governments to arrest catastrophic warming.
+DAVOS, Switzerland: The world is “losing the race” against climate change, UN chief Antonio Guterres warned Thursday at the elite Davos forum, demanding bolder action from governments to arrest catastrophic warming.

 “Climate change is the defining issue of our time.
 We are losing the race,” he said on the margins of the World Economic Forum in Davos, which has featured much hand-wringing on the crisis this week.